dfsnow/sno.ws/content/writing/2023-11-25-exporting-jellyfin-stats-to-grafana.md

 The [Jellyfin Playback Reporting Plugin (PRP)](https://github.com/jellyfin/jellyfin-plugin-playbackreporting) aggregates and exposes playback stats via a dashboard on the Jellyfin admin panel.
 These stats are stored in a SQLite database in the Jellyfin data directory.
 Querying this database lets you get basically any playback stats you want.
 All I had to do is figure out a way to query the database remotely.

 Fortunately, installing the PRP also adds dedicated API endpoints at `/user_usage_stats/`.
-The most useful of these is the POST endpoint `/user_usage_stats/submit_custom_query`, which lets you pass any arbitrary SQL query to the underlying SQLite database.
+The most useful/relevant of these is the POST endpoint `/user_usage_stats/submit_custom_query`, which lets you pass any arbitrary SQL query to the underlying SQLite database.

-Here's an updated curl request that hits the new endpoint:
+After lots of trial and error, I was able to update the curl request to hit the new endpoint:

 ```bash
 curl -X "POST" \